-Fourth grade math curriculum should be taught using 4th grade math worksheets and 4th grade math games.
-A fourth grade math curriculum should rely on many learning tools – fourth grade lessons with activities, worksheets, reinforcement exercises, and assessments.
+Fourth grade math curriculum should rely on many learning tools – lessons with interactive activities, printable worksheets, reinforcement exercises, assessments and math strands.

 Fourth Grade Math – What are the Standards and Curriculum?